How to invest in Diamonds & Fine Jewellery – what you should know in 2020

 It’s possible to purchase stones with the intention of turning them into finished jewellery pieces for sale at an auction house or retail outlet, and the addition of platinum or gold can even have a positive effect on the price you can command.
 However, those purchasing stones for investment are advised to keep them loose.

 To gain more of an insight into the emerging investment diamond market, you can read the original article – complete with expert analysis from David Sonnenthal – by clicking here.
-For more information on services provided by New Bond Street Pawnbrokers please watch our video here and read about the loan process here.

 Why fine jewellery can be an excellent investment in 2020